datarswarangee/AI-Text-Summarizer/README.md

 # Project_Generative AI Text Summarizer
-It is my first mini-project about exploring Generative A.I for text.
+It is my first mini-project about exploring Generative A.I.
 A simple Streamlit web app that uses a Generative AI model (BART) to summarize long text into concise paragraphs.
 ## Features
 1. Uses Hugging Face Transformers